 Child / Tamariki, Youth / Rangatahi, Adult / Pakeke, Older adult / Kaumātua

-Self referral, GP, DHB clinical services, Corrections
+Self referral, GP, Health NZ clinical services, Corrections

 If you are concerned about someone's mental health and want some support you can